jlegatheaux/RC2020-assignments/assignment-5/README.md

 ![JANET Backbone](Figures/config5.4.png)

-### Stage 3: Add Split Horizon with Poison-Reverse
+### Stage 3: Add split horizon with poison-reverse

 In this stage, you must add split horizon with poison-reverse to improve the convergence behavior of your DV routing implementation.
 That improvement must be implmented by the method that sends announcements since it only concerns the way DV announcements are build.